-Lacrosse defense drills can boost the agility, flexibility, strength, endurance and spot decision-making skills.
+Lacrosse defense drills can boost agility, flexibility, strength, endurance and spot decision-making skills.
 Regular practice can boost concentration and ability to focus on opponents’ movements accurately.

 In this article, we introduce you to some of the best lacrosse defensive drills that lacrosse beginners can easily apply to improve their defensive skills on the field.